Arrowhead Pharmaceuticals (NASDAQ:ARWR) Announces Quarterly Earnings Results

-Arrowhead Pharmaceuticals (NASDAQ:ARWR) issued its quarterly earnings data on Monday.
-The biotechnology company reported ($0.61) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.04 by ($0.65), MarketWatch Earnings reports.
+Arrowhead Pharmaceuticals (NASDAQ:ARWR) posted its quarterly earnings results on Monday.
+The biotechnology company reported ($0.61) earnings per share (EPS) for the quarter, missing the consensus estimate of $0.04 by ($0.65), MarketWatch Earnings reports.
 Arrowhead Pharmaceuticals had a negative return on equity of 28.00% and a negative net margin of 116.97%.
-During the same quarter last year, the company earned ($0.48) EPS.
+During the same quarter last year, the business earned ($0.48) earnings per share.

-ARWR has been the subject of several research reports.
-SVB Leerink raised their price objective on shares of Arrowhead Pharmaceuticals from $44.00 to $45.00 and gave the stock a “market perform” rating in a research report on Tuesday.
-Chardan Capital dropped their price target on shares of Arrowhead Pharmaceuticals from $97.00 to $94.00 and set a “buy” rating for the company in a research report on Friday, August 6th.
-TheStreet upgraded shares of Arrowhead Pharmaceuticals from a “d+” rating to a “c-” rating in a research report on Thursday, November 4th.
-Finally, HC Wainwright lifted their price target on shares of Arrowhead Pharmaceuticals from $95.00 to $100.00 and gave the company a “buy” rating in a research report on Tuesday, August 10th.
-Two equities research analysts have rated the stock with a hold rating and eight have issued a buy rating to the company.
-According to data from MarketBeat, the stock currently has a consensus rating of “Buy” and an average target price of $88.09.
+In related news, insider Martin Javier San sold 19,500 shares of Arrowhead Pharmaceuticals stock in a transaction that occurred on Friday, November 19th.
+The shares were sold at an average price of $69.31, for a total transaction of $1,351,545.00.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
+Also, Director Adeoye Y. Olukotun sold 5,000 shares of the business’s stock in a transaction that occurred on Monday, September 13th.
+The stock was sold at an average price of $63.76, for a total transaction of $318,800.00.
+The disclosure for this sale can be found here.
+Over the last three months, insiders sold 89,500 shares of company stock worth $5,945,295.
+Insiders own 3.50% of the company’s stock.

-A hedge fund recently raised its stake in Arrowhead Pharmaceuticals stock.
-LPL Financial LLC grew its stake in shares of Arrowhead Pharmaceuticals, Inc. (NASDAQ:ARWR) by 100.4% during the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 19,116 shares of the biotechnology company’s stock after purchasing an additional 9,579 shares during the period.
-LPL Financial LLC’s holdings in Arrowhead Pharmaceuticals were worth $1,193,000 as of its most recent filing with the Securities and Exchange Commission.
-Institutional investors and hedge funds own 63.54% of the company’s stock.
+Several analysts have issued reports on the stock.
+Chardan Capital decreased their price target on shares of Arrowhead Pharmaceuticals from $97.00 to $94.00 and set a “buy” rating on the stock in a research report on Friday, August 6th.
+HC Wainwright raised their price objective on shares of Arrowhead Pharmaceuticals from $95.00 to $100.00 and gave the stock a “buy” rating in a report on Tuesday, August 10th.
+TheStreet raised shares of Arrowhead Pharmaceuticals from a “d+” rating to a “c-” rating in a report on Thursday, November 4th.
+Finally, SVB Leerink lifted their price target on shares of Arrowhead Pharmaceuticals from $44.00 to $45.00 and gave the company a “market perform” rating in a report on Tuesday.
+Two equities research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, Arrowhead Pharmaceuticals has a consensus rating of “Buy” and an average price target of $88.09.

 About Arrowhead Pharmaceuticals